COVID19 Clinic Procedures

 Chinese Herbal Medicine has been used worldwide to support patients with acute and chronic symptoms resulting from COVID19.
 Traditional Chinese Medicine treatment may help prevent worsening of symptoms in patients with mild symptoms.

 In our clinical experience thus far, none of our patients with acute COVID19 who were treated with Chinese herbal medicine went on to develop chronic symptoms.
-With regard to patients with chronic symptoms, or so-called long-haulers, we have treated more than 10 patients for chronic fatigue, loss of taste and smell, chronic shortness of breath and chest pain, and chronic cough all with good results.
+With regard to patients with chronic symptoms, ie long covid or long-haulers, we have treated more than 10 patients for chronic fatigue, loss of taste and smell, chronic shortness of breath and chest pain, palpitations, and chronic cough all with good results.

 Chinese Herbal Medicine does not treat or cure COVID19 or SARS-Cov2.
 Traditional Chinese Herbal Medicine supports homeostatic balance, innate immunity, detoxification processes, normal blood and fluid circulation, and supports the body's innate healing response.
 Patients are evaluated and treated on an individual basis with individualized herbal formulas based on presenting symptoms, as is the case with all other conditions.
 For patients with acute infections, evaluations are done via telemedicine and herbal formulas mailed to patients.
 Chinese Medicine treatment will not be given to patients with moderate to severe symptoms.
 Patients with chronic symptoms may be treated via telemedicine or in person if it has been more than 14 days since symptoms onset, and more than 24 hrs since any fever or fever reducing medications, and symptoms have improved - per CDC guidelines.